danwerner21/UniFLEX/Hardware/CPU09GPP/09NET/README.md

 build programs with networking capabilities.

 2024-02-28:
-(*) The photo is NOT from the latest board, but one will notice hardly any difference with the final board other than the Revision: 1.0
+(*) The photo is NOT from the very latest board, but one will notice the extra IC (U1) that can provide extra delays for SPI_CLK en SHCLK.

 New GALS patterns for the networking board.
-(G1 and G3) Holes for W5500 and 20MHz oscillator are enlarged.
+(G1, G2, G3) Holes for W5500 and 20MHz oscillator are enlarged.

 Artwork and component positions completely re-done and fix incorporated.

+Board revision is 1.0.

+As 20MHz means 25/25nS which nears the propagation delays in some components.
+While some combinations of brands of components provide a working board, we found that some combinations did not work first try.
+The main reason was that the SPI clock was not properly aligned with the data.
+Making it possible to delay the SPI clk by some 10nS proved the solution for this.